polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 The `node-authorization` pallet uses an [offchain worker](/main-docs/fundamentals/offchain-operations) to configure its node connections.
-Make sure to enable the offchain worker with the right CLI flag as offchain worker is disabled by default for non-authority nodes.
+Make sure to enable the offchain worker when you start the node because it is disabled by default for non-authority nodes.

 ## Before you begin